h2oai/datatable/docs/start/quick-start.rst

     $ pip install datatable

-If this didn't work for you, or if you want to install the bleeding edge version of the library, please check the :doc:`Installation </install>` page.
+If this didn't work for you, or if you want to install the bleeding edge version of the library, please check the :doc:`Installation <install>` page.

 Assuming the installation was successful, you can now import the library in a JupyterLab notebook or in a Python console: